 Because you’re mud-boggin’ in slick tires, honey, that’s why.
 Translation: you need a fitting foundation before you can get anywhere.

 Saying something real in the language of your business requires focused inquiry.
-But it’s a worthy pursuit, because the ability to know and speak your business’s own language with cogent fluency has a direct and powerful result.
+And it’s a worthy pursuit, because the ability to know and speak your business’s own language with cogent fluency has a direct and powerful result.
 A doozy, dizzily good news result.

 The attendant content will reach people in their feeling and thinking brains, with a message so clearly and consistently articulated that those same people will: